TomSpencerLondon/coder-craftsman/src/pages/2020-05-03-post-twenty-eight/index.md

 So there we have it, a method to attach additional responsibilities to an object dynamically and a flexible alternative to subclassing to extending functionality.

-Our next blog looks at the **Factory Pattern**, which handles object creation and encapsulates it in a subclass, decoupling it from the client code in the superclass from the object creation code in the subclass.
+Our next blog looks at the **Factory Pattern**, which defines an interface for creating an object, letting subclasses decide which class to instantiate.